21 Building Your Timeline

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

 Building a good timeline requires us to balance several different things.
-First, we need to consider the categorizations, prioritizations, and dependencies of each requirement that we determined in the previous chapter.
-Second, we also need to consider the fact that our time on the job is not 100% devoted to coding, as seen in the previous section.
+First, we must consider requirement categorizations, prioritizations, and dependencies.
+Second, we must recall that our time on the job is not 100% devoted to coding.

 Rules To Consider